Search

 Traditional IRA contributions may be tax-deductible

-• If you make equal to or more than the maximum MAGI listed, you can't deduct contributions.
+• At or above the MAGI maximum: You can’t deduct contributions.

 Married filing jointly or qualifying widow(er)